Instructors

 Helen Rhodes

-Helen Rhodes is a well know trainer and exhibitor who successfully shows and titles her Siberian Huskies and schipperke in both conformation, obedience, Fast CAT and agility.
+Helen Rhodes is a well know trainer and exhibitor who successfully shows and titles her Siberian Huskies and schipperke in both conformation, obedience, rally, Fast CAT and agility.
 She is fun to train with and enjoys helping student be successful with all different breeds of dogs.
 She is the Vice-President of Alamo Dog Obedience Club and is active in her national breed clubs.

 Matt Palmieri